radiasoft/rsopt/docs/options.rst

 - `use_worker_dirs` [bool]:
   If true then sim directories are organized under a common worker directory.
 This is used by default if parallel execution is being used.
+- `copy_final_logs` [bool]:
+  Defaults to True.
+If True then ensemble.log, libE_stats.txt, the configuration file, and the final history file will be copied to the top level of `run_dir`.
+This copying does not occur if the run terminates unexpectedly.
 - `executor_options` [dict]:
   Options given here are passed directly to the libEnsemble Executor.
     - `hosts` [list] (rsmpi only): A list of rsmpi host indices that workers can use.
 To see your available host indices run